coq-community/hydra-battles/doc/JFLA2022/README.md

       -  Many other lemmas belong to only one library
       -  So, it's highly desirable to give the Coq user interested in ordinals a way to search, get and apply the appropriate theorem, whichever the Coq dialect it was proven.
       - It won't be trivial, but it's a motivating goal.
 The fact that both libraries have a common ancestor will help a lot.

-- Add a mention to the referees in the acknowledgments?

 - The last paragraph by the second referee is very interesting.
 Should we answer in the paper?